 - Required academic information (see below)

-- Letter of recommendation from a supervisor in the golf course maintenance department at a golf club or course (if not available, then from a supervisor at another work place)
+- Letter of recommendation from a supervisor in the golf course maintenance department at a golf club or course.
+Letter must be signed and include a phone number and email

 Required Academic Information:

 - High school transcript of grades through first semester senior year

 - Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores from high school